Amy-Jo Sites - Director

-An employee since 2004, Amy-Jo began her shelter career as the office supervisor, promoted to deputy director in 2011, and in 2016 was named director.
+Amy-Jo began her shelter career in 2004 as the office supervisor, promoted to deputy director in 2011, and then in 2016 was named director.
 She holds a Bachelor of Science Degree in Criminal Justice and a Master Degree in Public Affairs from IPFW.
-In an effort to advance her shelter knowledge, she earned her CAWA (Certification for Animal Welfare Administrators).
-During her free time, she enjoys spending time with her family which includes a great dane named Marley.
-She is an avid runner and exercise enthusiast, and volunteers as a co-leader for her daughter’s Girl Scout Troop.
+Amy-Jo earned her CAWA (Certification for Animal Welfare Administrators) to continue advancing her knowledge of animal welfare.
+Amy-Jo has testified before lawmakers on behalf of several proposed bills to strengthen cruelty and neglect and exotic animal laws for Indiana.
+Her hope for the shelter is to be a resource for the community for all their animal needs as well as to continue to be advocates for those animals in neglectful situations.
+During her free time, she enjoys spending time with her family which includes Carley the Great Dane, her daughter, and husband.
+Amy-Jo loves to be outdoors, is an avid runner, exercise enthusiast, and volunteers as a co-leader for her daughter’s Girl Scout Troop.

 Lisa Cain - Deputy Director